 Clarkesworld – also produces a print version.
 Short stories only

-Lightspeed – 2014 Hugo Award for Best Semiprozine
+Lightspeed – two time Hugo Award winner for Best Semiprozine

-Strange Horizons – maybe the oldest of the online magazines
+Strange Horizons – maybe the oldest of the online magazines, still going strong

 Tor.com – SF’s biggest US book publisher, lots of content besides stories, many top authors as well as new writers

 Uncanny Magazine – multiple Hugo Award winner with many stories also Hugo winners